-As such, the Additional Height Zone A is extended to eligible sites-south-of between Cathcart Street and Laurel Street along the west side of Front Street; and Additional Height Zone B is established along the Front Street/Riverfront Corridor south of Soquel Avenue to Laurel Street.
-(See Downtown Plan Height Figures diagram) The City also wishes to promote uses that foster activity and a sense of stewardship, allowing the area to evolve from a service district to an integral part of the overall downtown.
-In order to achieve this goal, residential uses are generally considered highly desirable upper-level uses, with active commercial and people-oriented uses at street level, in addition to visitor-serving uses along Front Street between Soquel and Laurel.
+As such, the Additional Height Zone A is extended to eligible sites south of Cathcart Street and along the west side of Front Street; and Additional Height Zone B is established along the Front Street/Riverfront Corridor south of Soquel Avenue to Laurel Street.
+(See Downtown Plan Height diagram) The City also wishes to promote uses that foster activity and a sense of stewardship, allowing the area to evolve from a service district to an integral part of the overall downtown.
+In order to achieve this goal, residential uses are considered highly desirable upper-level uses, with active commercial and people-oriented uses at street level.
 It is recognized that smaller parcels may need to be assembled and consolidated to create viable areas for redevelopment, but development of assembled properties shall be done in a way that maintains the town scale and character of the downtown, with its diverse mix of small- and medium-sized buildings, its pedestrian orientation and, its block pattern that provides multiple street and walkway connections.